liliul/novoteste/sql/mysql/mysql.md

 select * from pessoas where nacionalidade != 'Brasil';

 select * from pessoas where nacionalidade != 'Brasil' or peso > 80;

+select ano,nome from cursos where ano between 2020 and 2022; # Pesquisa de 2020 ate 2022

+select ano,nome from cursos where ano between 2020 and 2022 order by ano desc, nome asc;

+select ano,nome,descricao from cursos where ano in (2018, 2020, 2022, 2025) order by ano;

+select ano,nome,totaulas from cursos where carga > 35 and totaulas < 140;

+select ano,nome,totaulas from cursos where carga > 35 or totaulas < 140;

+select * from cursos where nome like 'c%';

+select * from cursos where nome like '%s';

+select * from cursos where nome like '%a%';

+select * from cursos where nome not like '%a%';

+select * from cursos where nome like '%sc%t%';

+select * from cursos where nome like 'ja%_t'; # começa com ja e terminal com a letra t

+select distinct nacionalidade from pessoas order by nacionalidade; # nao repete o pais

+select count(*) from pessoas;

+select count(*) from cursos where carga > 80;

+select max(carga) from cursos;

+select max(totaulas) from cursos where ano = '2022';

+select min(totaulas) from cursos where ano = '2022';

+select sum(totaulas) from cursos where ano = '2022';

+select avg(totaulas) from cursos where ano = '2022';

+select totaulas, count(*) from cursos group by totaulas order by totaulas;

+select carga, count(nome) from cursos where totaulas = 110 group by carga;

+select ano, count(*) from cursos group by ano having count(ano) >= 3 order by count(*) desc;

+select carga, count(*) from cursos where ano > 2020 group by carga having carga > (select avg(carga) from cursos);

 ```